open/close all folders

 A Vailian paladin, she's first encountered when the Watcher wanders into Ondra's Gift, the docks of Defiance Bay, offering to join after the manager at the Vailian import/export warehouse is tended to first.
-She joins the Watcher in the hopes of serving the larger interests of the Vailian Republic, rather than the relatively short-sighted goals of the Council of Ducs.
+She joins the Watcher in the hopes of serving the larger interests of the Vailian Republics, rather than the relatively short-sighted goals of the Council of Ducs.
 She returns as a companion in Deadfire.

-- Anti Nihilist: Out of all companions, she probably takes The Reveal that the gods aren't real the best, claiming that finding a cause that has meaning and defending the people you love are reason enough to live for.
-It helps that she already has some beef with Hylea.
+- Anti-Nihilist: Out of all companions, she probably takes The Reveal that the gods aren't real the best, claiming that finding a cause that has meaning and defending the people you love are reason enough to live for.
+It helps that she already has a longstanding bone to pick with Hylea.

-- Better The Devil You Know: While she's not necessarily fond of House Doeminal, she favors them over The Dozens since she considers the former smart enough to at least keep order in Defiance Bay.
+- Better the Devil You Know: While she's not necessarily fond of House Doemenel, she favors them over The Dozens since she considers the former smart enough to at least keep order in Defiance Bay.

-- Expy: Of Kaelyn the Dove, a divinely powered warrior with avian features and a celestial heritage, who starts to have doubts over the rightness of the cause she's devoted to.
-Right down to her possible ending, wherein she's exiled from the Republics and pledges her sword to a more altruistic order of paladins.
-If you play your cards right, her exile can be temporary.
+- Expy: Of Kaelyn the Dove, a divinely powered warrior with avian features and a celestial heritage, who starts to have doubts over the rightness of her cause, and the wisdom of her elders.
+Right down to one possible ending for Pallegina, where she's exiled from the Republics and pledges her sword to a more altruistic order of paladins.
+If you play your cards right, however, her exile may only be temporary.

 - Four-Temperament Ensemble: Choleric.

-- Knight in Sour Armor: She'll do what the ducs ask, she'll complain but she'll do it.
-It takes convincing from the Watcher to make it otherwise
+- Knight in Sour Armor: She'll do what the ducs ask.
+She might complain at some length, but she'll do it.
+It takes convincing from the Watcher to make her do otherwise.

-- Lady of War: She starts equipped with a greatsword and knowing the Soldier weapon mastery, and despite her sharp tongue she's a poised and courteous mediator between her native Vailia and the merchants of the Dyrwood.
+- Lady of War: Starts equipped with a greatsword and knowing the Soldier weapon mastery, and despite her sharp tongue she's a poised and courteous mediator between her native Vailia and the merchants of the Dyrwood.